But even if you’ve made some of these mistakes in your online store, they are often not all that difficult to fix.

-It is important they know the person they should contact if there is a problem and they need personal support.
+They must know the person they should contact if there is a problem and they need personal support.

 If your contact information is difficult to find and can only be reached with several clicks, potential customers will place less trust in you and may therefore refrain from shopping from your online store.

-You can also offer your customers various options to get in touch with you, social media, live chat, chat both and others.
+You can also offer your customers various options to get in touch with you, social media, live chat, chat both, and others.

-Ordering process is complex
+The ordering process is complex

 You need to understand the fact that people don’t have the same patience when they shop from a physical store when they’re online.

 Most customers want online shopping to be as quick as possible, therefore, if you can not meet this demand, you’re going to lose a lot of customers and sales.